Blog: Cybersecurity

 Here are the key components that should be included in a third-party management program in the coming year:

-• Contract review and management: The program should include a process for reviewing and negotiating contracts with third parties.
-This is to ensure that they meet the organization’s standards and protect its interests.
+- Contract review and management: The program should include a process for reviewing and negotiating contracts with third parties.
+This ensures that they meet the organization’s standards and protect its interests.

-• Ongoing monitoring: The program should also include a process for continuous monitoring of third parties.
-This is to ensure that they meet their obligations and continue to comply with organization standards.
+- Ongoing monitoring: The program should also include a process for continuously monitoring third parties.
+This ensures that they meet their obligations and continue to comply with organization standards.

 Overall, a good third-party management program should be comprehensive, proactive, and well-defined.
 It should have clear processes and procedures to ensure that the organization works with trustworthy, responsible, and reliable third parties.